builtwithwpultimo/wp-ultimo-snippets/wp-email-manager/wp-config/README.md

 # WP Email Manager - WP Config setup

-If the credentials entered at the general settings page are not successfully written to wp-config.php, you have to enter the following constants, depending on your server management system or email server:
+If the credentials entered at the general settings page are not successfully written to `wp-config.php`, you have to enter the following constants, depending on your server management system or email server:

 ## CentOS Web Panel